-- This Sheffield Direct to Disc pressing boasts superb nearly Triple Plus (A++ to A+++) sound from first note to last – just shy of our Shootout Winner
+- This Sheffield Direct to Disc pressing boasts outstanding Double Plus (A++) sound from first note to last – fairly quiet vinyl too

 - After critically listening to this record good and loud, I have to award the album The Greatest Direct to Disc Recording of All Time